Understanding how the information contained in RNA sequences

 Rotation students: multiple projects available!
 Email Stephen to discuss.

-Prospective graduate students please apply through one of the UCSF BMS or iPQB graduate programs or another UCSF graduate program.
+Prospective graduate students please apply through one of the UCSF graduate programs.

 The Floor lab welcomes people of any race, religion, national origin, gender, political affiliation, sexual orientation, and eligible age or disability.